Moby-Dick: Plot

-Ishmael travels in December from Manhattan Island to New Bedford, Massachusetts, with plans to sign up for a whaling voyage.
-The inn where he arrives is overcrowded, so he must share a bed with the tattooed cannibal Polynesian Queequeg, a harpooneer whose father was king of the fictional island of Rokovoko.
+Ishmael narrates his December travels from Manhattan Island to New Bedford, Massachusetts, with plans to sign up for a whaling voyage as a green hand.
+The inn where he arrives is overcrowded, so he must share a bed with a tattooed cannibal Polynesian named Queequeg, a harpooneer whose father was king of the fictional island of Rokovoko.
 The next morning, Ishmael and Queequeg attend Father Mapple's sermon on Jonah, then head for Nantucket.
 Ishmael signs up with the Quaker ship-owners Bildad and Peleg for a voyage on their whaler Pequod.
 Peleg describes Captain Ahab: "He's a grand, ungodly, god-like man" who nevertheless "has his humanities".
-They hire Queequeg the following morning.
-A man named Elijah prophesies a dire fate should Ishmael and Queequeg join Ahab.
-While provisions are loaded, shadowy figures board the ship.
-On a cold Christmas Day, the Pequod leaves the harbor.
+They hire Queequeg the following morning and a man named Elijah prophesies a dire fate should Ishmael and Queequeg join Ahab.
+Shadowy figures board the ship while provisions are loaded, and on a cold Christmas Day, the Pequod departs the harbor.

-Ishmael discusses cetology (the zoological classification and natural history of the whale), and describes the crew members.
-The chief mate is 30-year-old Starbuck, a Nantucket Quaker with a realist mentality, whose harpooneer is Queequeg; second mate is Stubb, from Cape Cod, happy-go-lucky and cheerful, whose harpooneer is Tashtego, a proud, pure-blooded Indian from Gay Head; and the third mate is Flask, also from Martha's Vineyard, short, stout, whose harpooneer is Daggoo, a tall African, now a resident of Nantucket.
+Ishmael begins the journey with an extensive discussion of cetology, his system for the zoological classification and natural history of the whale.
+He then introduces each of the crew members — the chief mate 30-year-old Starbuck, a Nantucket Quaker and realist; his harpooneer Queequeg; second mate Stubb, a cheerful man from Cape Cod; Stubb's proud harpooneer Tashtego, a pure-blooded Indian from Gay Head; the third mate Flask from Martha's Vineyard; and Flask's harpooneer Daggoo, a tall African.

-When Ahab finally appears on the quarterdeck, he announces he is out for revenge on the white whale which took one leg from the knee down and left him with a prosthesis fashioned from a whale's jawbone.
-Ahab will give the first man to sight Moby Dick a doubloon, a gold coin, which he nails to the mast.
-Starbuck objects that he has not come for vengeance but for profit.
-Ahab's purpose exercises a mysterious spell on Ishmael: "Ahab's quenchless feud seemed mine".
-Instead of rounding Cape Horn, Ahab heads for the equatorial Pacific Ocean via southern Africa.
-One afternoon, as Ishmael and Queequeg are weaving a mat—"its warp seemed necessity, his hand free will, and Queequeg's sword chance"—Tashtego sights a sperm whale.
-Five previously unknown men appear on deck and are revealed to be a special crew selected by Ahab and explain the shadowy figures seen boarding the ship.
-Their leader, Fedallah, a Parsee, is Ahab's harpooneer.
-The pursuit is unsuccessful.
+When Ahab finally appears on the quarterdeck, he announces he seeks revenge on the white whale that took his leg from the knee down, leaving him with a prosthesis fashioned from a whale's jawbone.
+Ahab will give the first man to sight Moby Dick a doubloon, which he nails to the mast.
+Starbuck objects that he has not come for vengeance but for profit, but Ahab's purpose exercises a mysterious spell on Ishmael: "Ahab's quenchless feud seemed mine."

+Traveling from Nantucket to the Azores, Ahab then turns southwest and sails along the coast of South America.
+But instead of rounding Cape Horn at its tip, he heads to the Pacific Ocean in the other direction.
+Heading east towards equatorial Africa, he sails around the Cape of Good Hope in southern Africa and into the Indian Ocean.

+As the ship is en route to Africa, Tashtego sights a sperm whale on the horizon.
+The five shadowy figures from earlier appear on deck and are revealed as a special crew specially selected by Ahab.
+Their leader is a Parsee named Fedallah who serves as Ahab's harpooneer.
+A pursuit of the whale ensues but is unsuccessful.